+Harnessing the endogenous gene regulatory pathway of RNA interference (RNAi) is possible using chemically modified small interfering ribonucleic acids (siRNA) that induce short term silencing of proteins and represent a new class of drugs (Kim and Rossi, 2008).
+When introduced into cells, the guide (or antisense) strand of the siRNA loads into an enzyme complex called the RNA-Induced Silencing Complex (RISC).
+This enzyme complex subsequently binds to its complementary mRNA sequence, mediating cleavage of the target mRNA and the suppression of the target protein encoded by the mRNA (Elbashir et al, 2001).
+Unmodified siRNAs are rapidly degraded by extra-and intracellular nucleases which limits tissue distribution upon systemic administration (Soutchek et al, 2004).
 Conjugation of the siRNA with N-acetylgalactosamine (GalNAc), which targets the asialoglycoprotein receptor (ASGPR), richly expressed on hepatocytes (Nair et al., 2014) has been successfully used as a delivery approach and leads to high levels of siRNA in hepatocytes.
-Multiple GalNAc siRNAs have achieved proof-of-concept status in the clinic (Fitzgerald et al., 2017; Pasi et al., 2017; Zimmermann et al., 2017).
-Current GalNAc siRNAs employ enhanced stabilization chemistry (Foster et al., 2018), a design that confers increased stability against nuclease degradation resulting in enhanced potency, lower dose, less frequent dosing, and reduced exposure to monomers (Janas et al., 2019).
-The enhanced stabilization chemistry and GalNAc delivery platform are used for several siRNA compounds currently in clinical development, including five that are in phase 3 development (givosiran, fitusiran, inclisiran, lumasiran, and vutrisiran), and one in phase 2 (cemdisiran).
+Multiple GalNAc-siRNAs have achieved proof-of-concept status in the clinic (Fitzgerald et al., 2017; Pasi et al., 2017; Zimmermann et al., 2017).
+Current GalNAc-siRNAs employ enhanced stabilization chemistry (ESC) (Foster et al., 2018), a design which confers increased stability against nuclease degradation resulting in enhanced potency, lower dose, less frequent dosing, and reduced exposure to monomers (Janas et al., 2019).
+The ESC chemistry and GalNAc delivery platform are used for several siRNA compounds currently in clinical development, including five that are in Phase 3 development (givosiran, fitusiran, inclisiran, lumasiran and vutrisiran), and one in Phase 2 (cemdisiran).

-There is no regulatory drug-drug interaction (DDI) guidance for oligonucleotide therapeutics; as such, they are considered to be small molecule drugs and evaluation of their potential for DDI is encouraged.
-To satisfy these recommendations, in vitro studies are typically carried out to evaluate whether a new chemical entity is a substrate of cytochrome P450s (P450s) or transporters, or if it can inhibit or induce major P450s.
-Since there are well-documented interactions due to inhibition of transporters, this is also generally evaluated in vitro during drug development.
-While there are some differences in the interpretation of a positive DDI signal depending on the regulatory authority (European Medicines Agency, 2012; Food and Drug Administration, 2017; Pharmaceutical and Medical Devices Agency, 2018), these agencies are united in the recommendation for conducting in vitro experiments to derive the kinetic parameters in order to contextualize the clinical potential for DDI.
-The European Medicines Agency (EMA) also specifically states that the potential for higher concentrations in the hepatocytes than in the plasma should be discussed, and if available data indicate that the drug may accumulate in hepatocytes, this should be considered in the area under the concentration-time curve ratio estimations (European Medicines Agency, 2012).
-These aspects are relevant for GalNAc siRNAs given their targeted delivery to the liver.
+There is no regulatory DDI guidance for oligonucleotide therapeutics; as such, they are considered as small molecule drugs and evaluation of their potential for DDI is encouraged.
+To satisfy these recommendations, in vitro studies are typically carried out to evaluate whether a new chemical entity (NCE) is a substrate of CYPs or transporters, or if it can inhibit or induce major CYPs.
+Since there are well documented interactions due to inhibition of transporters, this is also generally evaluated in vitro during drug development.
+While there are some differences in the interpretation of a positive DDI signal depending on the regulatory authority (EMA, 2012; FDA, 2017; PMDA, 2017), they are united in the recommendation for conducting in vitro experiments to derive the kinetic parameters to contextualize the clinical potential for DDI.
+EMA also specifically states that the potential for higher concentrations in the hepatocytes than in the plasma should be discussed, and if available data indicate that the drug may accumulate in hepatocytes, this should be considered in the AUCR estimations (EMA, 2012).
+These aspects are relevant for GalNAc-siRNAs given their targeted delivery to the liver.